 - U.S. South: The U.S. South is the epicenter of the national epidemic, yet receives less than a quarter of the country’s HIV-related philanthropy each year.
 This working group seeks to bring awareness to the many factors contributing to high HIV infection rates in the region and, ultimately, ensure greater resources are mobilized to address these challenges.
-Learn more about the U.S. South Collaborative Fund.
+Learn more about the Southern HIV Impact Fund.

 - Women & Children: Although great progress has been made in the fight against HIV and AIDS globally, advancements for children and adolescents continue to lag behind.
 Furthermore, despite having made impressive strides, we have not yet eliminated mother-to-child transmission of HIV, a required step in achieving an AIDS-free generation.
 The Women & Children Working Group strives to ensure children, adolescents and mothers are key areas of focus for funders.

-- Human Rights & HIV: In partnership with colleagues at the International Human Rights Funders Group, members of this working group strive to sustain and evolve the work of organizations addressing human rights in the context of HIV.
+- Human Rights & HIV: In partnership with colleagues at the Human Rights Funders Network, members of this working group strive to sustain and evolve the work of organizations addressing human rights in the context of HIV.

 For more information, or to participate, e-mail Sarah@fcaaids.org